top of page

 So the first step was to remove the M52TU stuff - I removed all the stuff I didn't need and kept it intact as there was really no reason not to.
 The fuel filter, regulator, engine supply/return lines and main return line were removed

-Then I inspected the M54 Z3 parts car... got a little lucky I think, but none of the lines were damaged!
+Then I inspected the M54 Z3 parts car... got a little lucky I think, none of the lines were damaged!
 The fuel filter got a little damaged - the piece that holds it on must have gotten caught, as it was mangled and it bent into the filter.
 But it will work for mockup purposes

 With that removed, a comparison of the M54 and M52TU fuel filter/supply systems.
 The M54 system is pictured without the single engine supply line or the supply line into the filter